1960s prankster Paul Krassner, who named Yippies, dies at 87

 “I knew that we had to have a ‘who’ for the ‘who, what, where, when and why’ that would symbolize the radicalization of hippies for the media,” Krassner, who co-founded the group, told the AP in 2009.
 “So I started going through the alphabet: Bippie, Dippie, Ippie, Sippie.
 I was about to give up when I came to Yippie.”

-As one of the last surviving Yippies, he continued to write prolifically up until his death.
+As one of the last surviving Yippies, he continued to write prolifically up until his death, his daughter said.

+His newest book, “Zapped by the God of Absurdity,” will be released later this year.
+And he recently wrote the introduction for an upcoming book about his old friend Abbie Hoffman, Dawson said.

+Krassner also had hoped to publish his first novel, a mystery whose protagonist is a crime-solving comedian modeled after Lenny Bruce.
+He got so into the story, Krassner once said, that he began to believe he was channeling Bruce’s spirit.
+That ended, however, when the spirit reminded his old friend one day that Krassner was an atheist.